-- You telephone the workplace personally.
-In exceptional circumstances e.g. where you have been hospitalised, a friend or relative can phone on your behalf
+- you telephone the workplace personally - in exceptional circumstances, for example, where you have been hospitalised, a friend or relative can phone on your behalf

 When you notify your manager of your sickness absence

-Your manager will have a supportive conversation with you than can include:
+Your manager will have a supportive conversation with you that can include the following:

-- Whether you will be seeking medical advice and / or support
+- whether you will be seeking medical advice, or support, or both

-- Whether there are any interventions through OHS or other support that could be explored to help support your recovery e.g. a referral to physiotherapy for a musculoskeletal condition, employee counselling services.
+- whether there are any interventions through OHS or other support that could be explored to help support your recovery such as a referral to physiotherapy for a musculoskeletal condition, or employee counselling services

-- Whether there are any interventions that they can offer e.g. If you are fit to work but physically unable to travel to your workplace, is there another location in the workplace that you can work in or could you work at home
+- whether there are any interventions that they can offer - for example, if you are fit to work but physically unable to travel to your workplace, is there another location in the workplace that you can work in or could you work at home

 Whilst there are likely to be conversations within the team around staffing arrangements to cover for any absence, details of the nature of your absence are confidential and will not be shared by your manager with your colleagues without your consent.